higorsantana-omega/mailing-list-clean-architecture/README.md

 <p align="center"><img src=".github/assets/02.gif?raw=true"/></p>

 # About Development
+The project was developed using best practices with a robust set of tests.
+The project structure follows clean architecture standards.

 # :construction_worker: Installation
 **You need to install [Node.js](https://nodejs.org/en/download/) first, then in order to clone the project via HTTPS, run this command:**